cellgeni/nf-workshop/README.md

 ### Docker images

-You conda environments can be further dockerized if needed using:
+You conda environments can be further dockerized if needed using a `Dockerfile`:
 ```
 FROM continuumio/miniconda
 ADD environment.yml